YogaSakti/CoronaNotifier/README.md

 !mati  =>  ......
 ```
 2. !ping
-The bot will response "pong"
+Using This command will response "pong"
 3. !corona
-This will return information about current indonesia corona case and global case, example output
+Using This command will return information about current indonesia corona case and global case, example output
 ```
          COVID-19 Update!!
 Negara: xx